 By 1841, Tiffany & Young had established itself as a successful business and the pair took on a third partner, J.L.
 Ellis.
 From 1847 to 1851, Tiffany, Young & Ellis became recognized for the silver works it retailed from a number of New York's prestigious silversmiths, including the famed John C. Moore.
 The great increase in demand for both presentation and household silver led Tiffany and his partners to open their own silversmithing shop.
 In 1851, John C. Moore began to create exclusively for the company.

-Within a matter of a few years, Tiffany was recognized as the leader of American silver.
+Within a matter of a few years, Tiffany was recognized as the leader of American silver for the company’s quality precious metal collection.
 Soon after this new partnership, Moore retired from the business and turned over control to his son, Edward C. Moore (1827-1891), a decision Tiffany, Young and Ellis emphatically approved.
 By the time Edward joined forces with Tiffany, he was established as a seasoned silversmith, with over a decade of experience working in partnership with his father.
 This proved to be the beginning of an association that was to last 40 years during which Moore was the guiding genius of Tiffany's silver business.

 Under Moore's reign, which lasted until his death in 1891, Tiffany & Co. became the first American company to adopt the 925/1000 silver standard.
-The silver workshops grew from a handful of artisans to over 500 and adopted the latest innovations in the trade.
+The silver workshops grew from a handful of artisans to over 500 and adopted the latest innovations in the trade of this precious metal.

 Moore's designs during this early period were largely influenced by the Classical Revival and Rococo styles.
 Tiffany's Classical Revival pieces were characterized by full, simple forms accented with Greek key or elegant beaded-edge borders.
 The impact of European tastes (through Tiffany's Paris store, Tiffany & Reed) are reflected in the robust Rococo examples, which display scrolling feet and restrained repoussé ornamentation with naturalistic components such as leaf and vine handles and animal finials.